-Insomnia is by far the most common sleep disorder with approximately half of all people having experienced symptoms occasionally, and about 10% of Americans reporting suffering from chronic insomnia.
+Insomnia is by far the most common sleep disorder with approximately half of all people have experienced symptoms occasionally, and about 10% of Americans reported suffering from chronic insomnia.

 Insomnia is characterized as having poor sleep quality due to one or more of the following:

 Waking often in the middle of the night with trouble returning to sleep

 Waking earlier in the morning than planned or desired